robbiequarter/robbiequarter.github.io/_pages/about.md

 HOWDY!
 ------
 I'm a PhD in Physiology, with expertise in biomechanics, motor control, and biomedical engineering.
-I am obsessed with how the body moves - whether its why our movements change during neurological disease or how we best optimize athletic performance.
+I am obsessed with how the body moves - whether it's why movements change during neurological disease or how we can best optimize athletic performance.
 I'm an experienced researcher and avid cyclist; between training and academics, my remaining free time involves vigorous snacking.
 Let's make it happen!

 Create content & metadata
 ------